Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Graph of Oriented Distances

-\begin{lemma} {\cite{DBLP:conf/icalp/MitchellPSW15}} Given the horizontal and vertical decompositions $\hdec(P)$ and $\vdec(P)$ we can compute for a single rectangle $i$ in either decomposition the oriented distance $\ordist(i,j)$ to every other rectangle $j$ in $O(n + h \log h)$ time. \end{lemma} We construct this data structure for each of the $O(n)$ rectangles, thus leading to a data structure that takes $O(n^2)$ space and $O(n^2 + nh \log h)$ time to compute.
+\begin{lemma} {\cite{mpsw-oamlrptrd-19}} Given the horizontal and vertical decompositions $\hdec(P)$ and $\vdec(P)$ we can compute for a single rectangle $i$ in either decomposition the oriented distance $\ordist(i,j)$ to every other rectangle $j$ in $O(n + h \log h)$ time. \end{lemma} We construct this data structure for each of the $O(n)$ rectangles.
+This allows us to compute (and store) the $O(n^2)$ oriented distances in $O(n^2 + nh \log h)$ time.
+Alternatively, we can use a recent result by Chan and Skrepetos~\cite{cs-apspgig-19} to compute the same distances in $O(n^2\log\log n)$ time. \matias{Added the new result by Chan.
+Note that it does not always superceed Mitchell et al.}